WakelandBranz/Freshman-Year-S1-Notes/MATH 381 - Crawford/Homework/Homework 07/Homework 4.1 and 4.3 - Wakeland Branz.md

 ### 3. Show that if $n$ is any integer, then $n^2$ is congruent modulo 4 to either 0 or 1.

+WTS that any integer squared, when$\pmod{4}$ is applied to it, 0 or 1 is always the answer.

 ---